pulp-platform/pulp/README.md

 ## Repository organization
 The PULP platforms is highly hierarchical and the Git repositories for the various IPs follow the hierarchy structure to keep maximum flexibility.
-Most of the complexity of the IP updating system are hidden behind the `update-ips` and `generate-scripts` Python scripts; however, a few details are important to know:
+Most of the complexity of the IP updating system are hidden behind the bender tool; however, a few details are important to know:
 - Do not assume that the `master` branch of an arbitrary IP is stable; many internal IPs could include unstable changes at a certain point of their history.
 Conversely, in top-level platforms (`pulpissimo`, `pulp`) we always